-When the paint mist started settling on the floor, we no longer had the problem with slipping or sliding.
+When the paint mist started settling on the floor, we no longer had the problem of slipping or sliding.
 The paper absorbed the paint mist just enough but didn’t seep through at all.
 It was also a very easy cleanup.

 Cover and turn off furnace**